MattiasHenders/gainSON/README.md

  - ~~Allow for users to select how they want their JSON to be created~~
  - ~~Allow the JSON to be saved to the computer~~
  - ~~Create a UI/Create an executable app *.exe*~~
- - Create a form for other people to submit their own exercise data
+ - ~~Create a form for other people to submit their own exercise data~~
  - Add a solid amount of exercises, most workout apps have around 100 so we hope to exceed that
- - Host the database **IN PROGRESS RIGHT NOW!**
  - Host a website for quick downloads of the full and some custom JSONs
  - Use the website to host the JSON
  - Create an API to access the JSON dynamically from apps, not from running **.exe**